TechnicalPursuit/TIBET/doc/markdown/tibet-make.1.md

     Tells the `--list` operation to also include private tasks, tasks whose names begin with `_` so they are normally filtered by the list option.

+  * `--stack` :
+    Tells the task machinery to print an output of the stack if it errors.

   * `--timeout <ms>` :
     Gives you a way to provide a millisecond timeout value in which each task must complete successfully.
 The default is 15 seconds (15000).

+  * `--brotli` :
+    Whether or not to generate brotli-compressed packages of JavaScript code.

+  * `--zip` :
+    Whether or not to generate gzip-compressed packages of JavaScript code.

 ## CONFIGURATION SETTINGS